-Each Fund has a distinct investment objective and policies.
-Each Fund is a diversified, open-end management investment company as defined in the Investment Company Act of 1940, as amended (the "Act").
-There can be no assurance that a Fund's investment objective will be achieved.
-The investment objective and policies of each Fund, and the associated risks of each Fund are discussed in the Funds' Prospectuses, which should be read carefully before an investment is made.
+The Fund has a distinct investment objective and policies.
+There can be no assurance that the Fund's investment objective will be achieved.
+The Fund is a diversified series of an open-end management investment company as defined in the Investment Company Act of 1940, as amended (the "Act").
+The investment objective and policies of the Fund, and the associated risks of the Fund, are discussed in the Fund's Prospectuses, which should be read carefully before an investment is made.
 All investment objectives and investment policies not specifically designated as fundamental may be changed without shareholder approval.
-Additional information about the Funds, their policies, and the investment instruments it may hold is provided below.
+However, shareholders will be provided with sixty days' notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in the Fund's policy to invest, under normal circumstances, at least 80% of its net assets plus any borrowings for investment purposes (measured at time of purchase) ("Net Assets") in a diversified portfolio of global equity asset classes.
+Additional information about the Fund, its policies, and the investment instruments it may hold is provided below.